freebsd/freebsd-src/README.md

 ## Introduction

-This document describes the main features and principles of the configuration language called `UCL` - universal configuration language.
+This repository provides the `C` library for parsing configurations written in `UCL` - universal configuration language.
+It also provides functions to operate with other formats:

+* `JSON`: read, write and pretty format
+* `Messagepack`: read and write
+* `S-Expressions`: read only (canonical form)
+* `Yaml`: limited write support (mainly for compatibility)

 If you are looking for the libucl API documentation you can find it at [this page](doc/api.md).

 ## Basic structure

-UCL is heavily infused by `nginx` configuration as the example of a convenient configuration system.
-However, UCL is fully compatible with `JSON` format and is able to parse json files.
+`UCL` is heavily infused by `nginx` configuration as the example of a convenient configuration system.
+However, `UCL` is fully compatible with `JSON` format and is able to parse json files.
 For example, you can write the same configuration in the following ways:

 * in nginx like: